 Your Private Limited Company is incorporated.

-Directors Identification Number (DIN) is an identification number issued by the Ministry of Corporate Affairs, Government of India, to Directors of a company or Designated Partners of an LLP.
+A DIN is an identification number issued by the Ministry of Corporate Affairs, Government of India, to directors of a company or designated partners of an LLP.

-Shareholders could be Individuals, Companies or LLPs, but only individuals can become directors of the company.
+Shareholders can be individuals, companies, or LLPs, but only individuals can be directors.